-A one-week intensive short course on industrial refrigeration as practiced in food freezing, refrigeration, and in other low temperature applications.
-A systematic study of the technical background, the practice, and the latest developments in low-temperature refrigeration.
-Started in 1982, 2016 is the 49th offering of the workshop.
-The workshop will be held February 15-19.
+A one-week intensive short course on industrial refrigeration as practiced in food freezing, refrigeration and in other low temperature applications.
+A systematic study is made of the technical background, the practice and the latest developments in low temperature refrigeration.

 A thread that will extend through the week is the design of an ammonia refrigeration system serving a food distribution center incorporating selected low-charge technology.
 Refrigeration equipment and systems used in this facility are typical of a wide variety of applications

 Engineers and supervisors employed by equipment manufacturers, design firms, refrigerated warehouses, food processors, contractors, and chemical firms.
 The course is intended for designers and builders of new or enlarged plants, supervisors of plant operations, engineers for manufacturers who will learn how their components fit into systems, engineers and managers either new to the industrial refrigeration field or veteran engineers and managers seeking a refresher.
 This workshop is intended for those making decisions concerning the plant or facility.

 “Thank you again for hosting the IR Workshop.
 It was very informative and a phenomenal brush up on my Refrigeration knowledge.
 I am in the process now of extracting all of the applicable information from the notes to hold a short presentation to the other engineers in the department.”